If you are thinking of installing solar panels, you may require structural roof calculations to determine the load capacity of the roofs.

 Solar panels may have an impact on your home’s structure.
 Most significantly, solar panels will increase the load on your existing roof structure.
-It is therefore necessary to contact a structural engineer who can drawn up an appraisal of the roof frame to determine whether it can support the new load.
+It is therefore necessary to contact a structural engineer who can conduct load capacity calculations to determine whether the roof can support the new load.

 To install a solar panel you do not need planning permission, but the following does apply:

 ● Panels should not be installed above the ridgeline and should project no more than 200mm from the roof or the wall surface.

 ● If your property is a listed building, installation will likely require an application for listed building consent.